LePhil/ExcaliburPlayground/readme.md

 * remove patience bar when paid
 * blob can go out of the screen
 * Cassa click: Player shouldn't stand on top of it, but beside the cassa.
 Makes it easier to click it as well!
+* Time should show time (e.g. from 08:00 to 18:00) or at the least count down so it's clear when the time is almost over

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!